-The Software Insights dashboards show you software data aggregated from the Ivanti Cloud connectors you have configured (see Setting up connectors).
-The device data from these connectors is de-duplicated, and then the software data is matched to an item in the Definitive Software Library (DSL).
-This means, for example, that if your discovered data includes an instance of MS SQL Server 2016 and an instance of Microsoft SQL Server 2016, they will both be identified as Microsoft SQL Server 2016.
+The Software Insights dashboards show you software data aggregated from the connectors you have configured in the Neurons Platform (see Setting up connectors).
+The device data from these connectors is de-duplicated, and then the software data is matched to an item in the Ivanti Definitive Software Library.
+The dashboards help you to identify upgrade opportunities, end-of-life software, software usage information, and so on.
+You can then use this information to make informed decisions about your software estate.

 - Server OS Instances: The number of instances of server operating systems in your estate.

 Click this tile to display the Server Software Insights dashboard, which includes charts showing the top categories of software that are installed across your server estate (excluding operating systems), the top 5 operating systems, the number of OSIs (Operating System Instances) with each partition type, and a grid listing the server operating system instances.

 - Client OS Instances: The number of instances of client operating systems in your estate.

 Click this tile to display the Client Software Insights dashboard, which includes charts showing the top categories of software that are installed across your client estate (excluding operating systems), the top 5 operating systems, the top 5 software vendors by product, and a grid listing the client operating system instances.